Human Subjects Protection Program (HSPP)

 I'm conducting human subjects research in a vulnerable population.
 What do I need to know?

 The HSPP considers Children, Cognitively Impaired Individuals, Pregnant Women and Neonates, Prisoners, and Native American or International Indigenous Populations to be vulnerable populations that require additional protections and safeguards.
-When your targeted population includes one or more of these vulnerable populations, the appropriate Appendix for Vulnerable Populations is required with your submission eIRB.
-Please see our guidance on conducting research in these population:
+When your targeted population includes one or more of these vulnerable populations, the appropriate Appendix for Vulnerable Populations is required with your eIRB submission.
+Please see our guidance on conducting research with these populations:

 Subscribe to the UArizona Impact in Action newsletter to receive featured stories and event info to connect you with UArizona's research, innovation, entrepreneurial ventures, and societal impacts.